 DOM - The Document Object Model.
-The set of W3C DOM recommendationsxxiii form application interface descriptions (APIs) for expressing the contents of XML or HTML "documents" as hierarchical tree-like models of information with data forming the "leaves" of the tree.
+The set of W3C DOM recommendations form application programming interface (API) descriptions for expressing the contents of XML or HTML "documents" as hierarchical tree-like models of information with data forming the "leaves" of the tree.
 XML Processors that implement the DOM interface parse an entire XML document, creating a data tree in memory.
 Applications that call a DOM parser access data from the XML object tree through a set of programmatic instructions defined by the specifications.
 The instructions allow applications to "walk the document tree", searching for elements and attributes that meet query criteria (XPath expressions).
 Results are returned to the calling application and assigned to application variables for further processing.

 DTD - Document Type Definition.
-A schema syntax that is part of the XML 1.0 specification and derived from SGML.
+A document that defines the required structure of an XML document and the constraints on its content.